microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 The **matrix stride** is 16B aligned.

-This operation doesn't perform Bounds Checking for matrix loads.
-Out-Of-Bounds accesses are undefined.
+This operation doesn't perform bounds checking for matrix loads.
+If any part of the matrix load is out of bounds then the entire operation is undefined.

 ##### Bias Vector